1000 Kpa To Psi

 Understanding Kilopascals (kPa)

 The kilopascal (kPa) is a unit of pressure equal to 1000 pascals (Pa).
-One pascal is defined as one newton per square meter (N/m²).
-This makes the kPa a relatively large unit, suitable for expressing pressures encountered in many everyday scenarios and industrial applications. kPa is frequently used in:
+So one pascal is defined as one newton per square meter (N/m²).
+This makes the kPa a relatively large unit, suitable for expressing pressures encountered in many everyday scenarios and industrial applications.

 • Meteorology: Reporting atmospheric pressure.